Lo que la vida me robó: Plot

 It is when Graciela in desperation openly asks Alejandro for financial help, that he agrees to support the Mendoza with their debts on the condition that she overlooks his illegitimate birth and allows him to get to know her daughter, to see if he can get her to fall in love with him.
 Graciela accepts the proposal, swearing that Montserrat will not find out about the deal.
 At the same time, Montserrat and José Luis are discovered in their relationship by Graciela and Dimitrio, who do not want to jeopardize the promising future that awaits them and give themselves the task of separating them.
-They do not take long to achieve their goal, causing Montserrat to change his perception of José Luis, when the authorities blame him for a murder he did not commit, he is arrested and locked up.
+They do not take long to achieve their goal, causing Montserrat to change her perception of José Luis, when the authorities blame him for a murder he did not commit, he is arrested and locked up.
 Believing that he had abandoned her before they could run away, Montserrat becomes desolate.

 When Graciela notes that Montserrat does not want to be romantically involved with Alejandro, she is forced to confess to her daughter the truth about her economic situation.
 Despite her principles and aware that it is the way to help her family not be completely ruined, Montserrat agrees to marry Alejandro.
 However, she feels guilty because she knows she is marrying just for money.
 On the other hand, Alejandro believes he has won her heart.
 Just when José Luis reappears to prove the truth about the injustice he suffered, Montserrat and Alejandro are married, and he is too late.
 Jose Luis pleads with Montserrat and asks her to run away with him again, and she agrees.
 Alejandro discovers that she intends to run away with Jose Luis the day of their wedding, and he promptly takes her back to his plantation.
-Determined to keep her as his wife he feels like the Mendoza family lead him astray, by pretending she had loved him.
+Determined to keep her as his wife; he feels like the Mendoza family lead him astray, by pretending she had loved him.
 Montserrat and Alejandro clash many times, believing one had betrayed the other when the reality is they were manipulated by Graciela and Dimitrio.
 Slowly the truth comes to light and they begin to get along, finding a happy medium—that is, until Jose Luis shows up at Alejandro's plantation under the guise of the new foreman, determined to convince Montserrat to run away with him still.
 Alejandro, having never seen his face, quickly takes up a friendship with 'Antonio Olivares', the man who is after his wife.